A deserving Japan reaches first Rugby World Cup quarterfinal - WHIZ News

 After a stirring comeback, Scotland missed the quarterfinals for only the second time and will go home with its streak of seven wins over Japan ending in a narrow defeat.
 The result meant Ireland placed second in the group and will play the defending champion All Blacks next week.

-The home team beat Scotland with its pace and width, but also with the resolve in the toughest moments that can only be built on many months of being together as a unit.
-And the raucous, almost unanimous support at a Yokohama Stadium packed with 68,000 people almost entirely wearing red-and-white striped shirts.
+Japan won with its pace and width, but also with the resolve in the toughest moments that can come out of adversity.
+And with raucous, almost unanimous support at a Yokohama Stadium packed with 68,000 people almost entirely wearing red-and-white striped shirts.

 It was Scotland that ended Japan’s hopes of a quarterfinal run four years ago.
 And the Scots rallied from a 31-0 deficit to draw with England in the Six Nations this year, so there was no counting them out.
 The Scots threatened legal action if they didn’t get the chance to play the game, so they had to back that up with a performance.